ericmdantas/generator-ng-fullstack/README.md

 $ npm install -g generator-ng-fullstack@next
 ```

-Then, to create a new app, simpy run:
+Then, to create a new app, simply run:

 ```shell
 $ yo ng-fullstack